nadalpiantini/ClueQuest/MANUAL_MIGRATION_GUIDE.md

 1. Go to [https://supabase.com](https://supabase.com)
 2. Sign in with your account
-3. Select your project: `josxxqkdnvqodxvtjgov`
+3. Select your ClueQuest project
 4. Navigate to **SQL Editor** in the left sidebar

 ### **Step 2: Run Migration 1 - Initial Schema**